ankitsultana/jade-resume/README.md

 ### Installation

+This project has a simple three step process:

 * Clone this repo (I'd recommend you to fork this repo):

 **Note:** Use `--depth 1` to avoid having to download unnecessary commits.